nicm42/100-days-of-code-v2/log 2.md

 **Day 49: 2nd February 2021**
 Learnt about State in today's video.
 Which I think was simpler than when I learnt it before.
 I think I understand it and I can see why it's important/useful.
 I don't feel like I could write my own React thing, but then I am less than halfway through the course, so that's not unreasonable.

+**Day 50: 3rd February 2021**
+A couple more videos today, using state.
+And props.
+Which are definitely things I'm going to need to practise some more before I get them, I think.